Lesson 3 – Recording

 Add Track

 2. Set the format to mono.
 This equipment will record stereo, or two tracks at once.
-On the ‘Ruins’ CD I used Fake drums and I overdubed every instrument one at a time.
+On the ‘Ruins’ CD I used midi drums and I overdubbed every instrument one at a time.
+The midi drums triggered samples of prerecorded drums to be converted by the Pistonsoft Direct midi to mp3 converter.

 Live drummer and guitar player recording :